Trump trial video shows vast scope, danger of Capitol riot - WTMJ

 The stunning presentation opened the first full day of arguments in the trial as the prosecutors argued Trump was no “innocent bystander” but rather the “inciter in chief” of the deadly Capitol riot, a president who spent months spreading election lies and building a mob of supporters primed for his call to stop Biden’s victory.

 Though most of the Senate jurors have already made up their minds on acquittal or conviction, they were riveted and sat silently.
 Screams from the audio and video filled the Senate chamber.
+Senators shook their heads, folded their arms and furrowed their brows.
 One Republican, James Lankford of Oklahoma, bent his head, a GOP colleague putting his hand on his arm in comfort.

 “On Jan.
 6, President Trump left everyone in this Capitol for dead,” said Rep. Joaquin Castro, D-Texas, a prosecutor.